Nate Lowe Preview, Player Props: Rangers vs. Mariners

 Nate Lowe At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 66th, his on-base percentage ranks 24th, and he is 96th in the league in slugging.
+- Among qualified batters, he ranks 61st in batting average, while his on-base percentage ranks 23rd and he is 92nd in slugging.

-- Lowe has had at least one RBI in 35.2% of his games this year (56 of 159), with two or more RBI 21 times (13.2%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 57 games this year (35.6%), Lowe has picked up an RBI, and in 21 of those games (13.1%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

+- He has scored in 68 games this year, with multiple runs 17 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.